-Andrew S. Rosen is Chairman and Chief Executive Officer of Kaplan, Inc., among the world's largest, most diverse education organizations and the largest subsidiary of Graham Holdings Company.
+Andrew S. Rosen is Chairman of Kaplan, Inc., among the largest, most diverse global education organizations and the largest subsidiary of Graham Holdings Company.
+He also serves as Executive Vice President of Graham Holdings Company.

 Throughout his two decade career at Kaplan, Rosen has helped pioneer much of the company's innovation and growth, with a focus on student success and outcomes.
 These include the founding of Concord Law School, the first fully online law school in the U.S.; the development of Kaplan University from a few dozen to more than 50,000 online students; and the creation of new blended online and classroom-based learning opportunities for both working adults and test preparation students.